xsc/minion/README.md

 ## Command Line Parsing

 The `:command-line` option can contain a vector compatible with [tools.cli](https://github.com/clojure/tools.cli)'s `parse-opts`.
-The command line will be parsed according to this specification, enriched by the two switches `--help` (to display the CLI summary) and `--repl-port` (to overwrite or set the port for the embedded nREPL server). `:usage` can be used to prepend a string to the help output.
+The command line will be parsed according to this specification, enriched by the switches `--help` (to display the CLI summary), `--repl-port` (to overwrite or set the port for the embedded nREPL server) and `--no-repl` (to disable the embedded nREPL server).

+`:usage` can be used to prepend a string to the help output.

 ```
 $ lein run -- --help
 Usage: app [<options>] <first name> <last name>

    -p, --port PORT        9999   port for HTTP interface
-       --repl-port PORT          port for nREPL
+       --repl-port PORT  port for nREPL.
+       --no-repl         disable nREPL.
-   -h, --help
+       --help

 ```